-As detailed in the Training Program area of the Psychology Internship Training Website, there are nine overall training competencies organized across three developmental aims which define the internship.
+There are nine overall training competencies organized across three developmental aims which define the internship.
 Each competency is assessed by a range of training elements that will be used to evaluate interns at the mid-point and completion of their internships.
 The goal is the internship is for interns to perform at the intermediate to advanced level of functioning across each of these competencies and aims by the end of internship.